fergiemcdowall/search-index/docs/API.md

 }).then( /* array of tokens */ )
 ```

-Alternatively you can use ´DICTIONARY´ to extract all terms from the
+Alternatively you can use `DICTIONARY` to extract all terms from the
 index and then feed them into some third-party matcher logic.